passcod/blook/2017-sep-10-monthly-update.md

 any.
 I've spent the year so far writing more each month than I did in the entirety of 2016, and that feels absolutely awesome.

+## Donations

+I started my round of selecting organisations and making donations for this year.
+I have chosen to give 5% of my average gross salary for the year, which adds up to $2750, and exclude Patreon from that.

 ## Fanfiction

 As usual, only “good enough to be listed” newly-read fics are, well, listed, and